 Long crimped locks don’t have to be hidden in updos.
-If you love wearing your hair down but want to try something new, go for a half-up and half-down style that incorporates random crimped strands.
+If you love wearing your hair down but want to try something new, go for a half-up and half-down style that incorporates random crimped strands (remember that iconic partly crimped style Britney Spears used to wear in 2000?).
 This style has a voluminous topsy tail and a loose center braid.

 #8: Mini-Crimped Fishtail Braids

 These cute loose fishtail braids have so much volume.
 The micro crimped texture was added to the roots.
 Then after braiding, the hair was pulled and fanned to create the maximum thickness.
 The result is the soft, romantic look.

 #9: Textured Fishtail Crown

 Crimping all of the hair will result in a thicker braid with a cool-girl, modern vibe.
 Work in four or five sections to make it easier to manage.
 Do not brush your hair when braiding and styling it into this updo.